 Humira is used to treat enthesitis-related arthritis in patients from 6 years of age.
-You may first be given other disease-modifying medicines, such as methotrexate.
-If you do not respond well enough to these medicines, you will be given Humira.
+Your child may first be given other disease-modifying medicines, such as methotrexate.
+If these medicines do not work well enough, your child will be given Humira to treat his/her enthesitis-related arthritis.